 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company does not currently generate any revenues from sales to customers nor does it hold derivative type instruments that would require a counterparty to fulfil a contractual obligation resulting in a credit risk.
-The Company has never held any asset-backed paper instruments.
 The Company seeks to place its cash and cash equivalents, short-term investments and restricted cash with reputable financial institutions.

 The Company considers the following financial assets to be exposed to credit risk: cash and cash equivalents, short-term investments, marketable securities and restricted cash.
-The carrying value of these financial assets at December 31, 2015 is \$4,713,000 (December 31, 2014 - \$14,790,000).
-At December 31, 2015, the Company's cash and cash equivalents, short-term investments and restricted cash were invested with three financial institutions.
+The carrying value of these financial assets at December 31, 2016 is \$11,920,000 (December 31, 2015 - \$4,713,000).
+At December 31, 2016, the Company's cash and cash equivalents, short-term investments and restricted cash were invested with two financial institutions.

 Liquidity risk encompasses the risk that the Company cannot meet its financial obligations as they fall due.
 The Company ensures that there is sufficient capital in order to meet short-term business requirements.
 The Company's policy is to invest cash at floating rates of interest, while cash reserves are maintained in cash equivalents in order to maintain liquidity after taking into account the Company's holdings of cash equivalents, money market investments, marketable securities and receivables.
-As at December 31, 2015, the Company had positive working capital of \$2,482,000 (December 31, 2014 - \$12,353,000).
-Given positive working capital, the Company believes it will be able to meet its current obligations.
-However, the Company will require significant additional funding in the future in order to complete the development of the Prairie Creek Mine site and bring the mine into production.
-Accordingly, there is a risk that the Company may not be able to secure adequate funding on reasonable terms, or at all, at that future date.
+As at December 31, 2016, the Company had positive working capital of \$9,513,000 (December 31, 2015 - \$2,482,000).